Vascular Sonography Program Frequently Asked Questions

 Sonographers can choose to work in clinics, hospitals, private practice physician offices, public health facilities, laboratories and other medical settings performing examinations in their areas of specialization.
 Career advancement opportunities exist in education, administration, research and in commercial companies as education/application specialists, sales representatives, technical advisors, etc.

 Question 8: Does the program have state approval?

 Yes.
-The Vascular Sonography Advanced Technical Certificate program is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the curriculum has been approved by the Florida Department of Education.
+The Vascular Sonography Advanced Technical Certificate program curriculum has been approved by the Florida Department of Education.
+Eastern Florida State College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).